 “That was awesome, guys.
 We rocked it!”
-Devin their drummer said as he shared a high-five with Michael.
-Devin was insanely talented.
-He had been playing drums since he was four years old and it was a full body experience for him.
-He delighted their audiences with the acrobatics he performed with his drumsticks.
-His handsome looks, muscular frame and tattoo sleeves didn’t hurt his popularity either.
+Michael said as he high-fived the drummer, Devin, in the greenroom backstage.
+Patrick, who’d been on keyboard, approached and gave Devin multiple hand slaps.
+“Yo, Devin, that was sick what you did tonight.
+Are you high on something? ’Cause you were out of this world on those drums, man!”
+Playing drums was a full body experience for Devin.
+He delighted their audiences with the acrobatics he performed with his drumsticks— though his handsome looks, muscular frame, and tattoo sleeves didn’t hurt his popularity either.

-“You’ve said that before, but I don’t see you worshipping me.”
-Serena replied with a coy smile.
+“You’ve said that before, but I don’t see you worshipping me,” Serena replied with a coy smile.

 She came up for air and looked at him tenderly.
 “That was an awesome show tonight.
 Your guitar solo had the crowd screaming and all the women begging to marry you.”